 Individuals who require an I-20 visa, should have a complete application submitted six months prior to the start of the semester in which they wish to begin studies.
-For fall 2015 admission consideration, applicants will need to have submitted a complete application by February 16, 2015.
+For fall 2017 admission consideration, applicants will need to submit a complete application by February 13, 2017.

 In addition to the application requirements, individuals with international credentials must also submit:

 1. TOEFL or IELTS scores